Brass Instrument Care and Maintenance

 Taking care of your brass instrument is easier than you think!
 In fact, there are some simple steps you can take to help keep your instrument healthy and happy!
 All you need is the right information, so we’ve broken down daily, monthly, and long-term care.
-We hope that this helps you to see what you’re capable of when it comes to taking care of your instrument, and when the right time is to take it to the shop for cleaning or repair.
+We hope that this helps you to see what you’re capable of when it comes to brass instrument care and maintenance, and when the right time is to take it to the shop for cleaning or repair.

 • Oil valves before playing

-• Empty and fluids from waterkeys before storing
+• Empty any fluids from waterkeys before storing

 Why are these important to do every time you play?
 Let’s break it down.

 Lastly, make sure you are emptying any fluids from your waterkeys before you put your instrument away.
-As your play your instrument, saliva and other fluids can accumulate inside of the instrument.
-Since like skin, saliva is also acidic, it can lead to red rot if the brass instrument is not properly taken care of.
+As you play your instrument, saliva and other fluids can accumulate inside of the instrument.
+Since, like skin, saliva is also acidic, it can lead to red rot if the brass instrument is not properly taken care of.
 What is red rot?
 Red rot is the result of an acid corroding the zinc within the brass.
 This leads to weak spots of copper that appear as red spots.
-Unfortunately there is no repairing red rot, aside from fully replacing the affected area.
+Unfortunately, there is no repairing red rot aside from fully replacing the affected area.

 Monthly Care